Golden State Priority Project

 - Downtime reason

-If your application is selected for funding, costs incurred after 9/1/2022 are eligible to be covered by the rebates disbursed through this first application window of the Golden State Priority Project given that they fall under one of the eligible cost categories:
+If your application is selected for funding, costs incurred after 6/16/2023 in the following categories are eligible to be covered by the rebates disbursed through this application window of the Golden State Priority Project:

 - Installation costs (labor and materials).